 The Role of a Sponsor In Real Estate Investments

-Sponsors are also known as the general partner (GP) of a commercial real estate deal, and can be thought of as the deal’s main, organizing member.
+Sponsors are also known as the general partner (GP) of a commercial real estate deal and can be thought of as the deal’s main, organizing member.
 The sponsor is the person who initially sources the property for investment.
 After finding a potential investment, they will hire all the third parties they need to in order to vet the property and be assured of its potential as an investable asset and negotiate an acquisition.

-They will then prepare materials and methods to present the investment to their investment committee and then, once it passes the IC, to individual investors who may like to participate in the deal prior to closing the deal, buying the asset, and executing on the business plan.
+They will then prepare materials and methods to present the investment to their investment committee and then, once it passes the IC, to individual investors who may like to participate in the deal prior to closing the deal, buying the asset, and executing the business plan.

-Benefits Of Investing With A Sponsor
+Benefits Of Passive Investing With A Sponsor

-Now we have identified what a sponsor is and what they do, let us look at why you would want to invest with one sponsor rather than another or, indeed, rather than going it alone and investing in real estate directly yourself.
+Now we have identified what a sponsor is and what they do, let us look at why you would want to invest with one sponsor rather than another or, indeed, rather than going it alone and investing in commercial real estate directly yourself.
 Investing alongside a sponsor is known as ‘passive investing,’ and there are multiple advantages to this strategy:

-- Just as the name implies, being a passive investor allows you to share in the financial benefits of investing in real estate while someone else handles the day-to-day affairs of the project and manages the investment for you.
+- Just as the name implies, being a passive investor allows you to share in the financial benefits of investing in commercial real estate while someone else handles the day-to-day affairs of the project and manages the investment for you.

 - Investing alongside a sponsor lowers your risk because you benefit from the upside of the investment while your exposure to a potential loss is limited only to the capital you invest (i.e. you are not also liable for any debt taken on the property, or for any misdeeds conducted by the sponsor).

 - You can diversify across a range of investments by putting a relatively small amount into each project rather than concentrating all your capital into just one deal.
 Diversification is highly desirable and a good defensive move in investing.
-It prevents you from being overexposed not only to one particular asset class, like stocks or bonds, but within real estate itself by investing in different locations and asset classes.
+It prevents you from being overexposed not only to one particular asset class, like stocks or bonds but within the real estate itself by investing in different locations and asset classes.